praveenkanajam/devops/Shell-Scripting/Ansible_web/readme.md

     "path": "/tmp/test.txt",
     "state": "absent"
 ------------
-Example : to create a file in root directory. by default it will no allowed.
+Example : to create a file in root directory. by default it will not allowed.
 192.168.1.35 | FAILED! => {
     "ansible_facts": {
         "discovered_interpreter_python": "/usr/bin/python"